The 3rd Workshop on Multi-word Units in Machine Translation and Translation Technology (MUMTTT 2017)

 - Psycholinguistic studies of MWU processing in a bilingual setting.

-Submissions must consist of full-text papers (6 to 8 pages long).
+Submissions must consist of full-text papers (6 to 8 pages for content, plus additional pages for bibliographic references).
 They must be formatted according to the ACL 2017 style guidelines available both for Word and LaTeX text processor.
 Each submission will be reviewed by at least three programme committee members.
 As reviewing will be double blind, papers must not reveal authors’ identity.
 Accepted papers will be presented orally or as posters, as determined by the programme committee.
 There will be no distinction in the workshop proceedings between papers presented orally or as posters.
 The proceedings will be published as an electronic volume with ISBN and will be made available at the time of the conference.

 |Acceptance notification||17 July 2017|